Sagar535/jekyll-portfolio/_posts/2022-02-27-faunadb-allow-users-with-certain-email-to-edit-documents.md

 ![Add member user](https://res.cloudinary.com/dgz1zaji9/faunadb_email_admin_blog/add_membership_user_ag8nxw.png "Add member user")

-Now if you fire the next js server and login you will be able to create, update, view and delete the Todo items.\
+Now if you fire the next js server and login you will be able to create, update, view and delete the Todo items.
+And we have achieved all this without writing single line of code.\
 \
 That would be all ...
 We learned how to setup the todo...
 We don't know much going under the hood but we have a running app in the mean time...
 If you want to know how exactly things are working check the tutorials mentioned at the very beginning of this blog. \
 \